 This section of your business plan identifies all the direct and indirect competitors of the business.
 Therefore, you should emphasize the individual and collective strengths and weaknesses of your competitors.
 It must convince the investors how your company has a competitive advantage over competitors.

-This component will describe your company’s desired strategic position and branding strategy.
-Thus, it will help if you dive into the description of product or service on offer and potential extensions.
+The marketing plan will describe your company’s desired strategic position and branding strategy.
+Thus, it will help if you dive into the description of the product or service on offer and potential extensions.
 It is essential to give an insight into the promotional and pricing strategies.
 You can recount any strategic marketing alliance possible in the future.

 You have to inform the internal strategies that will help build the business concept into reality.
 It is important to identify the business functions that will operate.
 You can mention the standard operating procedures (SOPs) devised to keep the venture up and running.
 Moreover, you can also highlight how the quality of the product or service will be ensured.

 This section demonstrates the number and quality of the human resource required.
 So, you have to emphasize the key management personnel and their academic and professional backgrounds.
 It will be best to answer who the company will consult for professional advice, for instance, lawyers, consulting firms, etc. The investors are also interested to know the Board of Directors or Board of Advisors.